musagordev/LibraryManagementSystem/README.md

 2. Enter the book's unique ID.
 3. Choose a new status ("In Stock" (1) or "Issued" (2).

+**Listing Logs**
+1. Choose the "List All Logs" option.
+(Option 6)
+2. View logs printing on console

 **Exit the Library**
-Choose the "Exit" option.
-(Option 6)
+1. Choose the "Exit" option.
+(Option 7)
+2. Choose if you would like to save changes before leaving library.

 # File Storage
 The program saves all book data to a JSON file (data.json) for persistence.
 If the file does not exist, the user will be prompted to create a new one.